 When osteopaths refer to soft tissues, this includes the muscles, ligaments, organs, etc. but most important to osteopaths is the fascia.
 The fascia is a connective tissue that wraps, connects and/or interacts with all elements of the body: muscles, bones, ligaments, joints and even the organs.
 It is the framework around which all tissue exists – it is considered to be the architecture of the body.
 Treating the fascia assists the body in releasing / letting go of tension, protective or traumatic patterns held in muscles and connective tissue which cause pain, limited range of motion and other imbalances.

 This is a very subtle and gentle approach to the treatment of the whole body.
-Cranial osteopathy is not different to osteopathy rather it is a key tool used in osteopathic treatment.
+Cranial osteopathy is not different to osteopathy for general health, rather it is a key tool used in osteopathic treatment.
 It simply recognises the importance of the subtle mechanics at work within the head, pelvis, nervous system and diaphragms and their profound influence on the delicate balance and health of the whole body.
 Osteopaths who practice cranial techniques undergo extensive post-graduate training in order to do so.